+Approved by: The Governing Body Date: October 2021

+Last reviewed on: September 2023

+Next review due by: September 2024

+Contents

 Important contacts 3

-1. Aims 4
+1. Aims 3

-2. Legislation and statutory guidance 4
+2. Legislation and statutory guidance 3

-3. Definitions 5
+3. Definitions 4

-4. Equality statement 6
+4. Equality statement 5

-5. Roles and responsibilities 6
+5. Roles and responsibilities 5

-6. Confidentiality 8
+6. Confidentiality 9

-7. Recognising abuse and taking action 9
+7. Recognising abuse and taking action 10

-8. Online safety and the use of mobile technology 18
+8. Online safety and the use of mobile technology 19

-9. Notifying parents or carers 19
+9. Notifying parents or carers 21

-10. Pupils with special educational needs, disabilities or health issues 20
+10. Pupils with special educational needs, disabilities or health issues 21

-11. Pupils with a social worker 20
+11. Pupils with a social worker 22

-12. Looked-after and previously looked-after children 20
+12. Looked-after and previously looked-after children 22

-13. Complaints and concerns about school safeguarding policies 21
+13. Complaints and concerns about school safeguarding policies 22

-14. Record-keeping 21
+14. Record-keeping 23

-15. Training 22
+15. Training 24

-16. Monitoring arrangements 23
+16. Monitoring arrangements 25

-17. Links with other policies 23
+17. Links with other policies 25

-Appendix 1: types of abuse 25
+Appendix 1: types of abuse 27

-Appendix 2: safer recruitment and DBS checks - policy and procedures 27
+Appendix 2: safer recruitment and DBS checks - policy and procedures 29

-Appendix 3: allegations of abuse made against staff 32
+Appendix 3: allegations of abuse made against staff 34

-Appendix 4: specific safeguarding issues 40
+Appendix 4: specific safeguarding issues 42

 Important contacts

-ROLE/ORGANISATION NAME CONTACT DETAILS Designated safeguarding lead (DSL) Mrs Lyn Gray 0208 570 6132 Deputy DSL Mrs Grace Beckford Mrs Natalie Parsons 0208 570 6132
+ROLE/ORGANISATION NAME CONTACT DETAILS

+Designated safeguarding lead (DSL) Mrs Grace Beckford 0208 570 6132

+Deputy DSL Mrs Henriequitta Pires Mrs Sharon Hancock 0208 570 6132

-ROLE/ORGANISATION NAME CONTACT DETAILS Local authority designated officer (LADO) Ms Sarah Paltenghi (Mon - Wed) Ms Grace Murphy (wed - Fri) 0208 583 3423 0208 583 4933 Chair of governors Mrs Mobola Ike 07590 845551 Channel helpline 020 7340 7264
+Local authority designated officer (LADO) Ms Sarah Paltenghi (Mon - Wed) Ms Grace Murphy (Wed - Fri) 0208 583 3423 0208 583 4933

+Chair of governors Mr Ken Emerson 07590 845551

+Channel helpline 020 7340 7264

 1. Aims

 The school aims to ensure that:

-- > Appropriate action is taken in a timely manner to safeguard and promote children's welfare - All staff are aware of their statutory responsibilities with respect to safeguarding - Staff are properly training in recognising and reporting safeguarding issues

-2. Legislation and statutory guidance

-This policy is based on the Department for Education's statutory guidance Keeping Children Safe in Education (2021) and Working Together to Safeguard Children (2018), and the Governance Handbook.
+Appropriate action is taken in a timely manner to safeguard and promote children's welfare All staff are aware of their statutory responsibilities with respect to safeguarding Staff are properly trained in recognising and reporting safeguarding issues 2.
+Legislation and statutory guidance This policy is based on the Department for Education's statutory guidance Keeping Children Safe in Education (2023) and Working Together to Safeguard Children (2018), and the Governance Handbook.
 We comply with this guidance and the arrangements agreed and published by our 3 local safeguarding partners.
 This policy is also based on the following legislation: